 ZL: Don’t take on anything you can’t handle.
 Don’t price yourself too low but remember that as an Associate you will be charged a lower rate.

-As you can see, aside from having an Associate agreement, there are no hard and fast rules on how things should be done, and how you operate really depends on the lead VA, the Associate, the client, the task and the present situation.
+As you can see, aside from having an Associate contract, there are no hard and fast rules on how things should be done, and how you operate really depends on the lead VA, the Associate, the client, the task and the present situation.

 If you’re a very busy VA, outsourcing certain tasks is a great way to make more money.
 And if you’re a new VA then becoming an Associate is a great way to learn the ropes and become familiar with the way freelancing works.